Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe ninth and final card, placed in the center bottom of the triangle, represents the final outcome unless you change course.
-Knight of Wands: The essence of fire, such a great conflagration.
+Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
+Cavaliere di Mazze (Knight of Wands): The essence of fire, such a great conflagration.
 One filled with vitality and passion for life.
 A sexy and exciting person, daring in their actions, cocky in their attitude, and utterly without fear.
 Absolute sincerity, coupled with violent emotions that swing wildly from one extreme to another.
 Boundless creativity and lust for a change of both pace and place.
 The rapid approach, or more likely departure, of something that sets your world ablaze.
 Often suggests travel or escape.